Password: tdats

 The Outcasts from Belfast.
 These guys recorded two Peel sessions and were successful enough to make three albums.

 Dublin's Bernie Tormé was also on the last TDATS, here's another track from the '70s rarity album of his, "Punk Or What".
-You can buy it derectly from Bernie at his Bandcamp and he is still making music now.
+You can buy it directly from Bernie at his Bandcamp and he is still making music now.

 Cobra from Belfast.
 The final band that were on the 'Belfast Rock' album, Graveyard Boogie is the b-side to the 'Looking for a Lady' single.
 Both sides of it are great, not so much punk really, they could even be described as one of Northern Ireland's first entries in the NWOBHM.